My goal is to write articles that go against the flow to pique discussion, offer a different perspective, and connect some dots.

-What is called ‘tithing’ today is a mandated religious church practice that requires the monetary as a means to fill their coffers.
+What is called ‘tithing’ today is a mandated religious church practice that requires the monetary donations as a means to fill their coffers.
 The institutional church Pastor will often say that tithing is a form of worship and God has commanded us to be faithful in this ordinance in the church system.
-If we do not, we supposedly will not receive God’s blessing in our lives.
-The tithe speech has been done in so many different ways as to coerce the masses to give more and more.
+We supposedly will not receive God’s blessing in our lives if we do not.
+The tithe speech has been done so many different ways to coerce the masses to give more and more.
 Unfortunately, many have bought into pressure and manipulation tactics concerning tithing.
 As a result, many are in bondage to a hierarchical man-driven religious system.
-Many do not realize that most of the money that is 'tithed' goes towards paying the large overhead costs of the church building including paying for the salaries and benefits of their employees.
+Many do not realize that most of the money that is 'tithed' goes towards paying the large overhead costs of the church building, including paying for the salaries and benefits of their employees.
 Many fail to understand that the tithe is defunct practice.

-The history of the tithe comes from ancient Israel where God instituted a three part taxation system.
-First, a portion from the products of the land were used to support the Levite priests because they had no inheritance in Canaan.
+The history of the tithe comes from ancient Israel, where God instituted a three-part taxation system.
+First, a portion of the products of the land was used to support the Levite priests because they had no inheritance in Canaan.

 For the tithe of the people of Israel, which they present as a contribution to the LORD, I have given to the Levites for an inheritance.
-Therefore I have said of them that they shall have no inheritance among the people of Israel.” – Numbers 18:24
+Therefore I have said of them that they shall have no inheritance among the people of Israel.

 Second, a tithe from the produce of the land would go towards a festival tithe to sponsor religious festivals that were held in Jerusalem.